skyred/twig_polymer/README.md

 ## Technical details
 ### What it does
- * Loads polyfill `webcomponents-lite` on pages that uses Polymer.
+ * Loads polyfill `webcomponents-lite` on pages that use Polymer.
  * Provides an endpoint for serving Polymer elements (equivalent to `poly-serve`).
    - Access your elements : `\twig-polymer\{element-relative-path}`. e.g. `http://localhost/twig-polymer/paper-button/paper-button.html`.
 Defaults to current theme, fallback to base themes.
    - Theme Fallback
      - If an element is not found in a theme, its parent themes are searched.
 If still not found, the global library folder will be searched.
 For details of the priority of element discovery, see: https://github.com/ztl8702/twig_polymer/blob/dev/src/Util/ElementDiscovery.php#L58
      - This allows common elements to be shared among your themes.
  * Twig helper: `{% polymer import "paper-button/paper-button" %}`

 ## Usage